-Recently Issued Accounting Standards Affecting Your 2020 Financial Statements
+Recently Issued Accounting Standards Affecting Your 2021 Financial Statements

-Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842, Effective Dates for Certain Entities)(ASU 2020-05)-This accounting standard defers the effective dates of the new revenue recognition (ASU 2014-09) and leases (ASU 2016-02) standards.
-See page 4 under GAAP Relief for a discussion of this ASU.
+Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842, Effective Dates for Certain Entities )(ASU 2020-05)-This accounting standard defers the effective dates of the new revenue recognition (ASU 2014-09) and leases (ASU 2016-02) standards.
+See page 5 under GAAP Relief for a discussion of this ASU.
+Note: by now all councils have the adopted the revenue recognition guidance.
+ASU 2020-05 defers the leases standard (ASC 842) until 2022 for local councils.

-Revenue from Contracts with Customers (Topic 606) (ASU 2014-09) - Most local councils adopted this ASU in 2019.
-If your council did not issue (or make available for issuance) its 2019 audited financial statements by June 3, 2020 and has elected to follow ASU 2020-05 (see above and page 4), you may apply the provisions FASB ASC 606 to your 2020 audited financial statements.
-For local councils included in this group, the FASB ASC 606 guidance from last year's Guide has been preserved and is presented below.
+Revenue from Contracts with Customers (Topic 606) (ASU 2014-09)- Most local councils adopted this ASU in 2019 or 2020.
+FASB ASC 606 guidance from last year's Guide has been preserved and is presented below.